dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/expressions/subqueries.md

 |---:|------|
 | 1  | Jane |

-> DuckDB automatically detects when a `NOT EXISTS` query expresses an antijoin operation.
+> DataMiner automatically detects when a `NOT EXISTS` query expresses an antijoin operation.
 There is no need to manually rewrite such queries to use `LEFT OUTER JOIN ...
 WHERE ...
 IS NULL`.

 ## `IN` Operator